simonjd16/osmproject/project.md

 - max Longitude: -0.9462
 - max Latitude: 51.5702

 The area I chose contained the area surrounding my hometown.
-I am a keen cyclyst that uses the OpenStreetMap data to not only plan my cycling routes before a ride but also use them for mapping on my Garmin cycling computer while out on a ride.
+I am a keen cyclist that uses the OpenStreetMap data to not only plan my cycling routes before a ride but also use them for mapping on my Garmin cycling computer while out on a ride.
 Having the opportunity to improve the local mapping would not only benefit the community but also my route planning and navigation at the same time.

 ## Problems Encountered in the Map

-Having downloaded a sufficient data set to cover the area around Newbury I was pleasently suprised to find the data was of a much higher quality than I expected.
-After auditing the data the main problem I encountered was overabbreviated street names.
+Having downloaded a sufficient data set to cover the area around Newbury I was pleasantly surprised to find the data was of a much higher quality than I expected.
+After auditing the data the main problem I encountered was over abbreviated street names.

 To rectify this problem took 2 approaches.

 ### 1. Adding to Expected list
-After reviewing the list of exceptions beyond the intial list used in earlier lessons, I was able to add multiple values to the expected list.
-As the area sounding my home town contains numerous small villages, very unique road/steeet names exist such as "Rookery", "Glebe" and "Rise" so these were added to the expected list.
+After reviewing the list of exceptions beyond the initial list used in earlier lessons, I was able to add multiple values to the expected list.
+As the area sounding my home town contains numerous small villages, unique road/street names exist such as "Rookery", "Glebe" and "Rise" so these were added to the expected list.
 ```python
 expected = ["Street", "Avenue", "Boulevard", "Drive", "Court", "Place", "Square", "Lane", "Road",
             "Trail", "Parkway", "Commons", "Close", "Gardens", "Hill", "Way", "Park", "Centre",